yutao1024/ShotFinder/README.md

 Before running the code, you need to configure your **API** keys and environment settings.

 1. **API Keys**: Open `config/config.yaml` (create it if it doesn't exist, using the structure below) and add your API keys.
-You will need a **SerpApi** key for the search agent and LLM keys for the models you intend to use.
+You will need a **SerpApi** key for the search agent and VLM keys for the models you intend to use.
 ```yaml
 # config/config.yaml example
 GEMINI_API_KEY: "your_gemini_key"